 terraform state rm <resource_address>

-This post has covered the most common backend types for Terraform, how to configure them, and the key operations you will perform with remote backends: backing up state, migrating between backends, moving resources between workspaces, and updating state.
-There are many ways to configure and use each of these; however, this guide should give you a solid foundation to get started and manage your Terraform state effectively.
+This post has covered the most common backend types for Terraform, how to configure them, and the key operations you'll run with remote backends: backing up state, migrating between backends, moving resources between workspaces, and updating state.
+There are plenty of ways to configure and use each of these, but this guide should give you enough to get started and manage your Terraform state well.

 If you're interested in how you dynamically set up backends to make your code even more efficient then check out my post How to set Terraform backend configuration dynamically